C2DH/ranketwo-submissions/lessons/drafts/data.md

  - moritz-feichtinger

 date: 2025-05-08
-title: From sources to data.
-Key concepts
+title: Data criticism.
+Defining data
 learning-objectives:
  - Understand the basic concept of "data" as an abstract representation
  - Understand that choices of attributes is motivated by purpose of data